VladZAH/pokedex/README.md

 # My mini pokedex App source Code.
+App is deployed at: https://mini-pokedex007.herokuapp.com/
-You can install it on your machine using npm install while inside project directory
+# You can install it on your machine using npm install while inside project directory